-- To store information about your preferences, and so allow us to customise the Website according to your individual interests.
+- To store information about your preferences, and so allow us to customise the Websites according to your individual interests.

-- To recognise you when you return to our site, in particular, if you are accessing registration-dependent parts of the Website.
+- To recognise you when you return to the Websites.

-2.5 We use two different types of cookies on the Websites: session cookies and persistent cookies.
-Session cookies are temporary files that only remain in the cookie file of your internet browser until you leave the Website.
-Depending on the cookie type, persistent cookies can remain for periods ranging from hours to years in the cookie file of your internet browser after you leave the Website and after your internet browser is closed.
+We use two types of cookies: session cookies and persistent cookies.
+Session cookies are temporary files that only remain in the cookie file of your browser until you leave our Websites.
+Persistent cookies may remain for periods ranging from hours to years after you leave the Websites and after your internet browser is closed.

-2.6 The cookies we use are ‘analytical’ cookies (in particular, we use Google Analytics which provides us with meaningful reports on how visitors use the Website.
-The cookies we use are first-party cookies which means that they are set by the Website when you visit and the data collected by these cookies cannot be altered or retrieved by any service on another domain or by any third party.
+The cookies we use are ‘analytical’ cookies (in particular, we use google analytics which provides us with meaningful reports on how visitors use the Websites).
+The cookies we use are first-party cookies, i.e. that they are set by the Websites when you visit and the data collected by these cookies cannot be altered or retrieved by any service on another domain or by any third party.

-- cookies related to the performance of the Website, such as Google Analytics
+- Cookies related to the performance of the Websites, e.g. google analytics

-- cookies related to the functionality of the Website, such as remembering a preferred choice of language, when available.
+- Cookies related to the functionality of the Websites, e.g. remembering your preferred language.

-The following table lists the principal cookies used on the Website, their purpose and the time they will be stored on your computer, portable device or mobile:
+The following table lists the principal cookies used on the Websites, their purpose and the time they will be stored on your computer, portable device or mobile:

 Operation and Purpose